TEB-model/teb/README.md

 By default, we set the real type to an 8 byte wide.
 This behaviour is controlled by the optional `USE_REAL8` flag (default ON).

+## Documentation

+This section includes links to software and model documentation.
+If you are new to TEB and simply looking to easily get started, please refer to the [Example application](#example-application) instead.

+### Software

+See the [software documentation](docs/software-docs.md) for a general overview.
+For configuration options avalable at runtime please refer to [namelist options](docs/namelist-options.md).

+### Scientific
+The complete scientific documentation is included with the [SURFEX scientific documentation](http://www.umr-cnrm.fr/surfex/IMG/pdf/surfex_scidoc_v8.1.pdf).

+### API and code browser
+The API documentation and code browser is available at [https://teb-model.github.io/teb](https://teb-model.github.io/teb).

 ## Example application

 [`tutorial.ipynb`](examples/CAPITOUL/tutorial.ipynb) provides a simple tutorial detailing how TEB can be used to to estimate the buildings' energy demand for cooling due to Air Conditioning (AC) using data and parameters to reproduce the CAPITOUL (Canopy and Aerosol Particles Interactions in TOulouse Urban Layer; Masson et al., 2008) campaign.

 ## Testing